ssMMiles/discord-api-proxy/README.md

 A transparent proxy for handling Discord's API ratelimits.

 ## Todo
- - Fix race condition in global ratelimit
+ - Look into better solutions for getting the start time on the global ratelimit bucket, as we currently wait for a response to be safe - in exchange for 15-25% less actual throughput.
  - Refactor everything, it's a mess

 ## Usage